Hong Kong Shares Tipped To Open In The Red On Friday

 Letzte Top-Ranking Nachrichten

-Börse aktuell - Live TickerUS-Shutdown beendet: ATX letztlich schwächer -- DAX schlussendlich leichter -- Wall Street schließt tiefer -- Märkte in Fernost enden höher
+Börse aktuell - Live TickerNach den NVIDIA-Zahlen: ATX letztlich fester -- DAX schließt im Plus -- US-Börsen nach starkem Start schlussendlich doch in Rot -- Börsen in Fernost beenden Handel uneinig - Nikkei zieht kräftig an

-Der heimische Aktienmarkt präsentierte sich mit Abgaben, während das deutsche Börsenleitbarometer Verluste einsteckten musste.
-Die US-Börsen bewegten sich auf tiefrotem Terrain.
-An Asiens Börsen ging es am Donnerstag überwiegend leicht aufwärts.
+Am Donnerstag stiegen sowohl der heimische als auch der deutsche Markt an.
+Die Wall Street schloss mit Verlusten.
+Die Aktienmärkte in Asien tendierten derweil in verschiedene Richtungen.